-Outside of the traceable communication system designated by the Board; or

-Through an unauthorized electronic communication program or application.

-This shall not restrict any electronic communications between a student and his or her family member who is a District employee or volunteer.
 08.2324

 Assaults and Threats of Violence

 Employees should immediately report any threats they receive (oral, written or electronic) to their immediate supervisor.

 Under provisions of state law (KRS 158.150) and regulation (702 KAR 5:080), school personnel may remove threatening or violent students from a classroom or from the District’s transportation system pending further disciplinary action.
 However, before the need arises, employees should familiarize themselves with policy and procedures that are required.